The next KBP application cycle is Sept. 1 - Dec. 31, 2020.

 Click on "+" after each question to view the answer:

 Typically, primary care residents apply in September during their first year of residency.
 If application is made in a later year, then the total loan amount could be reduced.
 Psychiatric residents typically apply during year one or two.
 Applications are taken from September 1 to December 31 each year, and are awarded in the order they are received until all loans are committed.

 Resident physicians must complete a one-month rural rotation during their residency program.

 KBP loan forgiveness consists of two separate loans: one from the State of Kansas, and the other from a rural health care organization selected by the resident physician.
 Through KBP the State will loan participants up to $10,000.
 The rural health care organization is encouraged to match that amount and to loan at least an additional $6,000.
-The combined total of all loans may be $26,000 or more.
+The combined total of all loans maybe $26,000 or more.